ccurtsinger/itsterminal/step2.md

 The `mv` command just takes the first file and moves it to the second.
 The `.` file is just a name for the current directory.
 If the second location is a directory, the file will be added to the directory.
 If not, the first file will be renamed.

+You can create an empty file with the `touch` command:

+{% highlight sh %}
+$ touch test
+{% endhighlight %}

-You can create an empty file with the `touch` command.
-The command `touch test` will create a file called `test` with no contents.
-You can rename the file by running the command `mv test test2`.
+The above command will create a file called `test` with no contents.
+You can rename the file by running the command:

+{% highlight sh %}
+$ mv test test2
+{% endhighlight %}

 If you want a *copy* of the file, use the `cp` command:

 {% highlight sh %}
 $ cp test2 test1